Medically reviewed by Michele Emery, DNP

 Many people with herpes aren’t aware that they have the virus.
-While some people with oral or genital herpes experience occasional outbreaks, others can be asymptomatic, meaning they’re carrying the virus but don’t have any noticeable symptoms.
+While some people with oral or genital herpes experience occasional outbreaks, many others can be asymptomatic, meaning they’re carrying the virus but don’t have any noticeable symptoms.

 This means that you can potentially catch herpes from someone with symptoms of the virus, all without experiencing any symptoms yourself.
+Or, perhaps worse, you can potentially catch herpes from someone who isn’t exhibited any symptoms whatsoever.

 Each type of herpes test has advantages and disadvantages.
 Below, we’ve explained the tests in more detail, with specific information on the best options for getting real, reliable information about whether or not you have herpes.